KerbyGit/Voice-Light-Arduino/report.md

 ## Project in Action
 ![Picture Demo of Project](./project%20demo/project-demo.jpeg)

-→ The video file is unable to be shown, please follow the link to download the live demo or find it in the /project demo/ folder at the top of the repository!
+→ The video file is unable to be shown, please follow the link to download the live demo or find it in the /project demo/ folder at the top of the main repository!

 ![Live Demo](./project%20demo/demo.mp4)